VildeBruhn/vildebruhn.github.io/index.md

 - Explore temporal evolutionary dynamics
 - Use paleoTS/evoTS workflows
 - Interpret evolutionary patterns and processes
+- Assess relative and absolute fit

 The workshop combines a theoretical introduction with hands-on exercises.
-By the end of the workshop, you will have gained practical experience in analysing time series data and interpreting multivariate patterns through time.
+By the end of the workshop, you will have gained practical experience in analysing time series data and interpreting univariate and multivariate patterns through time.

 ## Prerequisites